tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 图片我着的鱼(脚盘）

-reservoirs - The lake is very big like hundreds of acres. no one is feeding those fish, the fish is pretty much on its own, so the density is kinda low, not like high-stocked recreational fishery or syndicate.
+Reservoir - The lake is very big like hundreds of acres. no one is feeding those fish, the fish is pretty much on its own, so the density is kinda low, not like high-stocked recreational fishery or syndicate.
 The local fishery resource in China, in general, is pretty bad.
 Some people uses all kinds of destructive fishing practices to catch the fish - e.g - electro、net of mesh with small hole、firecrackers.
 In nature water, the fishery resource is mostly damaged to a extent that fish that with weight over 1.5Kg ~ 2.5KG could be called - BIG size fish.
 There are some fish with weight over 20kg - 50kg (last time, one of my friend caught a carp fish with 12KG using pole rod in reservoir), but that's pretty rare.
 The type of carp here is almost all grass/common with super super rarely you could get a mirror, let alone any black/scaly carp type.

 (水库图片) 手写

 Here is some image in the lake.
-For big fish, people are angling with 8.1 meters - 10 meter long pole rod, prefeed/bait with fermented corns like every day in the same swim of the lake, then fish at the that day.
+For big fish, people are angling with 8.1 meters - 10 meter long pole rod, prefeed/bait with feed corns like every day in the same swim of the lake, then fish at the that day.
 For samll fish, 2.7m, 3.6m, 4.5m is pretty common.
 They try to fish further away from the bank at the side closing to the mountains - which is much deeper comparing to the opposite shallow side.

 (钓鱼玉米图片)